kavnish/kavnish.github.io/pages/timeline.md

 date created: 2023-05-25
 date modified: 2023-08-27
 ---

+**2023-11-04**

+`use rust-analyser.linkedProjects in workspace json to help rust-analyser find rust projects`

 **2023-09-16**

 `Dostoyevsky was insanely good at writing chaotic scenes, he did it in most convincing ways possible.`